quou/corrosion/readme.md

 ### Windows
-The Windows platform layer is still work in progress, so some things don't work properly or aren't implemented at all, particularly the filesystem stuff.
+The Windows platform layer is still work in progress, so some things don't work properly or aren't implemented at all.

 #### Visual Studio
 Open `corrosion.sln` in the `projects/vs2022` directory in Visual Studio 2022, right click